Anisotropic spectral cut-off estimation under multiplicative measurement errors: Examples and Numerical study

-{ The estimator $\widehat f_{\widehat k}$, $d=2$, is depicted for 50 Monte-Carlo simulations with sample size $n=500$ with direct observations.
-The top plots are the true density (left) and the pointwise median of the estimators.
-The bottom plots are the sections for $x=5$ (right) and $y=0.59$ (left) where the true density $f$ is given by the black curve while the red curve is the pointwise empirical median of the 50 estimates.} \end{minipage}\\[2ex]
+\end{minipage} { The estimator $\widehat f_{\widehat {\bm k}}$ are depicted for 50 Monte-Carlo simulations with sample size $n=1000$ with direct observations and $\bm\Sigma_1$ (left) and $\bm \Sigma_2$ (right).
+The top plots are the true density (left) and the pointwise median of the estimators (right).
+The bottom plots are the sections for $x=1.5$ (right) and $y=1.5$ (left) where the true density $f$ is given by the black curve while the red curve is the pointwise empirical median of the 50 estimates.} \end{minipage}\\[2ex]

+In Fig. \ref{figure:6} we can see that allthough the estimator does reconstruct the general shape of the density $f$, the included dependency impede slightly the estimation.